parthacrana/githubgenerator/README.md

 Basic code was added already, just had to add the javascript and some questions for user input via Inquirer module.

 Used Inquirer@8.2.4 and FS

+Found out that windows can screen record if the Xbox app is downloaded!

 One thing I was still unable to was generate the read me file.
 I have the format for the readme.md file but it is not generating.